JoschanUK/love-dogs/README.md

 This is the third page in the this website.
 It shows the user some information on how to take care of dogs and it also allow the users to click on a mp4 video.

-From this page, users can navigate back to Home or proceed to view the gallery page and the contact us page.
+From this page, users can navigate back to Home or proceed to view the gallery page and the contact us page. s

 ![alt text](<assets/Readme images/Caring for dogs.jpg>)